NGFP Tips and FAQs

 When does the application open/close?

 Applications are accepted from March through October for fellowships beginning the following June.
-The application deadline is the date by which your PNNL jobs application, letter of interest, resumé, letters of recommendation, and all other application sections must be received.
+The application deadline is the date by which your PNNL job application must be submitted, including your letter of interest and resumé (including two references).

 What is the timeline for the application and hiring process?

 Visit the Application page for the latest deadlines.
 We typically accept applications from March through October for fellowships beginning the following June.

 What happens if I don't get selected for NGFP?

 The selection process is very competitive.
 If you qualify again for the next year, we invite you to apply again.
 Many fellows have applied more than once.

 How do I submit my resumé?

-You will need to submit your resumé to both the NGFP application system and the PNNL jobs website.
+You will need to submit your resumé with your application on the PNNL jobs website.
 Please use the same email address for both applications.

 How long should my resumé be?